A Novel Neural Network-Based Symbolic Regression Method: Neuro-Encoded Expression Programming: Experiments

 \subsection{Compared Algorithm Configurations}

-Standard GEP and GP \cite{geneticprog} are compared with the three instances of the proposed method (marked as GA-NEEP, PSO-NEEP, and CMAES-NEEP).
+Standard GEP and GP \cite{geneticprog}, which both are classic and powerful models in the field of genetic programming methods, are compared with the three instances of the proposed method (marked as GA-NEEP, PSO-NEEP, and CMAES-NEEP).
 For a fair comparison, all common parameters in the listed methods are initialized with the same value.
 All the algorithms in the experiments used a population size of 100, and the number of generations 500.
 Other parameters of GA, PSO and CMA-ES were specified by default.
 For GP, we used tournament size of 3, maximum tree depth of 10, maximum tree length of 61, maximum mutation depth of 4, maximum crossover of depth 10, maximum grow depth of 1 and minimum grow depth of 1.
 For GEP, we used header length of 30, a crossover rate of 0.7, mutation rate of 0.1, IS transposition of 0.1, RIS transposition of 0.1, and the inversion rate of 0.1.
 For the three proposed methods (GA-NEEP, PSO-NEEP and CMAES-NEEP), we used header length of 30, hidden neurons 40, time steps of 10, the initial fixed weights sparsity of 0.5 and the initial optimizing weight range of [-2, 2].